Birds in Habitats

 Most bird species show distinct preferences for certain habitats, and some are found in only one habitat type.
 However, a few species are found in many habitats.

-Click on the habitats below to learn more.
+Select a habitat below to learn more.

 For information, photos, videos and calls of 18 birds commonly seen in an urban habitat CLICK HERE.
 Photo by Cyron Ray Macey.
 CC BY 2.0 via Wikimedia

 For information, photos, videos and calls of 12 birds commonly seen in an open forest habitat CLICK HERE.
 Photo by Neil Humphris.
 CC BY-NC-SA 4.0

 For information, photos, videos and calls of 9 birds commonly seen in a wetland habitat CLICK HERE.
 Photo by Richard Noske.
 CC BY-NC-SA 4.0